Community Service EPSY 390

-As of Fall 2012, daycare centers will no longer be acceptable sites for EDU 390.
-UKids nor Harriman Daycare Center will be approved sites for completion of the EDU 390 requirement.
+As of Fall 2012, daycare centers will no longer be acceptable sites for EPSY 390.
+UKids nor Harriman Daycare Center will be approved sites for completion of the EPSY 390 requirement.

-*Students who are work-study approved may complete their work-study hours at these sites while simultaneously earning credit for EDU390.
+*Students who are work-study approved may complete their work-study hours at these sites while simultaneously earning credit for EPSY 390.

 Q3: What kind of commitment is required for a community service course?